CODE-at-TACC/summer-2015/raspi/light/03-switch.md

 ## Run the button.py program

-* Enter the following command into the Terminal: `sudo python button.py`. :star: Make sure you current directory is the same as where you saved **button.py**.
+* Enter the following command into the Terminal: `sudo python button.py`. :star: Make sure your current directory is the same as where you saved **button.py**.

 :question: Why do we need to put **sudo** in front of the **python** command?